-A 386-m experimental farm next to the institute building of the Myodaiji area is maintained for Japanese morning glory and related Ipomoea species, several carnivorous plants and other flowering plants that must be cultivated outdoors.
-Three heated greenhouses (44, 44, and 45 m) are used for the sensitive carnivorous plants.
-Four air conditioned greenhouses (4, 6, 9, and 9 m) with air-conditioning are provided for the cultivation of rice Oryza sp., Lotus japonica and other related legume species, as well as Japanese morning glory mutant lines.
-Two air conditioned greenhouses (9 and 18 m) with air-conditioning meet the P1P physical containment level and are available for experiments using transgenic plants.
-The Plant Culture Laboratory also maintains a 46 m building with a storage area and workspace.
-Part of this building is used for rearing of the orchid mantis and the Japanese rhinoceros beetle.
+A 386-m2 experimental farm next to the institute building of the Myodaiji area is maintained for Japanese morning glory and related Ipomoea species, several carnivorous plants, the castor bean, and other flowering plants that must be cultivated outdoors.
+Three heated greenhouses (44, 44, and 45 m2) are used for the sensitive carnivorous plants and several aquatic ferns.
+Four air-conditioned greenhouses (4, 6, 9, and 9 m2) with air-conditioning are provided for the cultivation of rice Oryza sp., Lotus japonica and other related legume species, as well as Japanese morning glory mutant lines.
+Two air-conditioned greenhouses (9 and 18 m2) with air-conditioning meet the P1P physical containment level and are available for experiments using transgenic plants.
+The Plant Culture Laboratory also maintains a 46 m2 building with a storage area and workspace.
+Part of this building is used for rearing of the orchid mantis and the Japanese rhinoceros beetle and the common grass yellow butterfly.